14 useful expressions for business meetings

 1. Online technical issues

-Meetings are sometimes held through Zoom or Skype, or a blended combination of people in a room and others joining remotely.
+Meetings are sometimes held through Zoom or a blended combination of people in a room and others joining remotely.
 Before the meeting starts, check that everybody can hear and be heard, and that the equipment being used is working properly:

 - Sorry, but I can’t hear/ see you?